izzy1090/searching-reddit/README.md

 You should be good to go!

-Real quick, before you run your first search.
+Before you run your first search.

 Currently you need to enter search parameters into a function userInput on userInput.js file.
 The function accepts three arguments: search term (string), number of results (you cap at 100 threads), and how you want your results sorted (relevance, hot, top, new, comments, old).